K1TTYBLACK/WalkaboutMiniGolf-Unlocker/README.md

 6. Replace modified file to destination **where you got original file from**.
 Do not create any copies inside this destination - just replace original one.
 7. Run the game and verify that everything is unlocked.
 8. **Enable internet while in-game and try joining a multiplayer match.**
-9. **Restart the game to ensure that progress is saved on Walkabout servers**
+9. **Restart the game to ensure that progress is saved on MightyCoconut servers**

 ## 📚 License
 This project is licensed under a **Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY-NC-ND 4.0)** license.